HSF/hsf.github.io/_activities/visualization.md

 * Can we have common graphics engine?
 * Can we think about common visualization tools with other fields (astrophysics, geophysics, etc…)?
 And can we learn something from them?

-### Interaction with other WGs
+### Interaction with other groups

-Topics for which we will have to interact with other WGs:
+Topics for which we will have to interact with other groups:

 *	Data access (data  handling, frameworks)
 *	Geometry description (simulation group)